kevinwgrove/digital-foosball-revolution/README.md

 3. **Enter/Select** (Green)
     * Used to select the game mode.
 Also used to get out of "Edit Mode"
 4. **Edit Mode** (Yellow)
     * Used to enter "Edit Mode" once game mode is selected.
 This allows the user to customize all parameters of "Edit Mode".
+        * **Use this button to cycle through "Edit Mode" parameters**
 5. **Reset/Back** (Red)
     * Used to reset a game if a game is currently being played, or is used to exit the game mode and return to the previous screen.
 6. **Home/Away LED Button**